pj-labs/angular-form-child-component/README.md

 # Angular Form Child Component

-This repository is a simple example of how to use a `formCpntrolName` or `formControl` in child component.
+This repository is a simple example of how to use a `formControlName` or `formControl` in child component.
-The parent component defines a form group and the child component can define a form control.
+The parent component defines a form group and the child component can define a form control without needing to pass the form group to the child component.

 The parent component also handles the form submission.